Ezhh/handholds/README.md

 handholds
 ===

-Mountain Climbing Minetest mod by Shara RedCat which adds a climbing pick tool.
-Use the tool to add handholds to stone which can then be climbed.
+Mountain climbing mod for Minetest by Shara RedCat which adds a climbing pick tool.
+Use the tool to add handholds to stone, desert stone, sandstone and ice which can then be climbed.

-Note: This is a work in progress and will be adjusted further.
+Thanks to paramat, Zeno, Billre abd NathanS21 for testing and suggestions.

 Licenses and Attribution